Clare de Kitchen

 "Clare de Kitchen" is an American song from the blackface minstrel tradition.
 It dates to 1832, when blackface performers such as George Nichols, Thomas D. Rice, and George Washington Dixon began to sing it.
-These performers and American writers such as T. Allston Brown traced the song's origins to black riverboatsmen.
+These performers and American writers such as T. Allston Brown traced the song's origins to black riverboatmen.
 "Clare de Kitchen" became very popular, and performers sometimes sang the lyrics of "Blue Tail Fly" to its tune.

 Musicologist Dale Cockrell sees echoes of European mumming traditions in "Clare de Kitchen".
 In traditional mumming plays, the participants first entered a private household.
 One mummer, usually with a broom and sometimes with blackened face, would then clear an area and declare the space to now be public, for the use of the players.
 "Clare de Kitchen", Cockrell argues, moves this public/private space to the theatre.
 The first verse reflects this relationship to mumming: